All About Me

 A FOOTBALL PLAYER COMES CALLING—in my mind, at least.
 For a long time I’d been wanting to write about a woman who knows nothing about sports and inherits a professional football team.
 My first romantic comedy, IT HAD TO BE YOU, was the result.
 This book carried me to my new publisher, Avon, and re-energized my career.

 IF I’M SUCH A BIG STAR, WHY AM I STILL WASHING DISHES?
 Short answer—because they’re there!
 (And nobody else is rushing to do them.)
-I’ve fallen in love with gardening—planning my garden in the winter and trying to execute those plans in the summer.
+I love being outdoors.
+I also have a regular yoga practice, and no, I’m definitely not flexible, which is why I have a regular yoga practice.
 I’m also an art museum junky, so if I’m scheduled to come to your city on a book tour, you can bet I’ll do my best to squeeze in a few hours at your local art museum.
 I’m delirious with happiness when I’m wearing a pair of hiking boots and walking a trail somewhere in the world with family or girl friends.
-With both sons married to wonderful women and the most adorable grandchildren in the world, family continues to be at the center of my life.
-I’ll turn off my computer in a second to romp with the little ones.
-I love to travel, but can’t let it interfere too much with my writing schedule.
-A dream trip with Bill walking through Tuscany inspired BREATHING ROOM.
-I’ve also taken wonderful “Ladies Only” trips with my darling sister: Bermuda, Northern California, Santa Fe, Paris, and London.
-In 2005 I hiked segments of the Coast-to-Coast walk across Northern England.
-Later, I walked through some of the most beautiful villages of the Dordogne Valley in southwestern France, and in August 2007, I took my most challenging hike in Canada’s magnificent Banff and Yoho National Parks.
-Since then, I’ve hiked in Alaska, Costa Rica, the Netherlands, and Spain.
-(See my photos.)
-Wherever I go, I bring books with me.
-I love romance and “women’s fiction/relationship books” and am a big reader of the genre.
+With our sons married to wonderful women and the universe’s most gifted grandchildren 😉 family continues to be at the center of my life.
+I’ll turn off my computer in a second to be with the kids.